jcraggs/web-game-boilerplate-client/README.md

 In order to link the client side to your back end make sure to correctly define the `ENDPOINT` constant in the Main.js file.
 It should be "localhost:5000" if you are using your locally hosted back end or the url where the back end has been hosted online (e.g. on Heroku).

-In order to view development features on a mobile device (by navigating to the locally hosted react app 192.168.1.\*\*\*:3000 ip address) when hosting the back end locally you'll have to overwrite the `showContentBool` to true.
+In order to view development features on a mobile device (by navigating to the locally hosted react app 192.168.1.\*\*\*:3000 ip address) when hosting the back end locally you'll have to overwrite the `showContentBool` to true and the `loading` to false in the Main.js file.
+If you don't do this it will hang on the loading spinner as the sockets won't be working.

 ## React App component structure: